cycling andalusia

 cycling andalucia

-This bicycle touring route begins and ends in two of the most beautiful Spanish cities, Valencia and Cordoba.
-If you can, we recommend saving a couple of days to visit both cities and their surroundings, especially plenty and magnificent are day-trip opportunities from Cordoba.
+If you can, we recommend saving a couple of days to visit both cities and their surroundings, especially the many and magnificent day-trip opportunities from Cordoba.

 The route itself will bring you around some of the most famous landmarks in Spain, such as